Who We Are

 January, 2009 marked the first meeting of the Windsor Essex Local Immigration Partnership Council, an assembly of committed stakeholders working towards a common goal ~ creating a welcoming community for newcomers to Windsor-Essex.

-In April 2010, A Community Plan to Promote the Settlement and Integration of Immigrants in Windsor and Essex County was submitted to City and County Councils and to Citizenship and Immigration Canada.
+In April 2010, A Community Plan to Promote the Settlement and Integration of Immigrants in Windsor and Essex County was submitted to City and County Councils and to Immigration, Refugees and Citizenship Canada (formerly Citizenship and Immigration Canada).
 The full report and the Executive Summary are attached in PDF format in English and French:

 The Moving Forward report is available on the website in English and French: